-of the Customs Duty Act, either for own business or as an ordinary representative on behalf of another person.

-- (2) In such application - - the registration of a person as an electronic user referred to in the Customs Control Rules for a specific computer system must be regarded to be a registration as an electronic user for that system also for purposes of the Customs Duty Act; - (b) an electronic user agreement concluded by an electronic user with the Commissioner in terms of the Customs Control Rules for a specific computer system must be regarded to be an electronic user agreement for that system also for purposes of the Customs Duty Act; and - (c) a digital signature allocated to a person in terms of the Customs Control Rules for EDI communication must be regarded to be allocated to that person for EDI communication also for purposes of the Customs Duty Act.
+- 13.3 (1) Part 2 of Chapter 41 of the Customs Control Rules, modified by any necessary changes as the context may require, applies subject to subrule (2) to persons permitted or required to access and use a computer system administered by SARS in order to communicate electronically with the customs authority for purposes of the Customs Duty Act, either for own business or as an ordinary representative on behalf of another person. - (2) In such application- - (a) the registration of a person as an electronic user referred to in the Customs Control Rules for a specific computer system must be regarded to be a registration as an electronic user for that system also for purposes of the Customs Duty Act; - (b) an electronic user agreement concluded by an electronic user with the Commissioner in terms of the Customs Control Rules for a specific computer system must be regarded to be an electronic user agreement for that system also for purposes of the Customs Duty Act; and - (c) a digital signature allocated to a person in terms of the Customs Control Rules for EDI communication must be regarded to be allocated to that person for EDI communication also for purposes of the Customs Duty Act.